obabich-solvd/javascript-agent-webdriverio/README.md

 - Click on "API Tokens" tab;
 - Press "Token" button, create a token and copy it before closing the dialog (you won't be able to see the token later).

-Define launch configuration (override defaults if needed) and copy content on the right to the list of reporters to the wdio.conf.js file
+Define launch configuration (override defaults if needed) and copy content on the right to the list of reporters to the wdio.conf.js file.

 #### **`wdio.conf.js`**